|

 LD_LIBRARY_PATH =/usr/local/pkg/lib.

-variables passed on the command line to the same restrictions as normal
+variables passed as options to the same restrictions as existing environment

 sudoers(5)